JosephLenton/serde-email/README.md

   </h1>

   <h2>
-    A validating email type that can be serialised using Serde.
+    A validating email type that can be serialised using Serde (and Sea Orm).
   </h2>

   [![crate](https://img.shields.io/crates/v/serde-email.svg)](https://crates.io/crates/serde-email)